molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 - It emits data to parent components using Outputs.
 - It reacts to user input using event handlers.
 - It renders the content (`ng-content`) and templates (`ng-template`) that are passed.
-- It binds data to form controls and allows to edit the data.
+- It binds data to form controls and allows the user to edit the data.
 - It talks to services or other state managers.
 - It uses routing information like the current URL and its parameters.